fhellwig/pkgconfig/README.md

 Reads and validates JSON configuration files for Node.js packages.

-## Features
+## Overview

-- It provides a *consistent* approach for finding configuration files that does not rely on the current working directory.
-- It provides a *safe* approach for using configuration files by validating them against a JSON schema.
+Applications often get their settings from configuration files.
+These files are usually structured as JSON text or JavaScript objects.
+Reading these files is easily accomplished.
+However, validating that the values are of the correct type or fall within an appropriate range should *not* be performed by application code.
+Reading configuration files and validating them against a JSON schema is the object of the pkgconfig utility.

+This package uses the [findpkg](https://github.com/fhellwig/findpkg) utility for finding the top-level package directory of the module requiring pkgconfig.
+It then looks for a `config` directory in this top-level directory.
+The `config` directory must contain a configuration file and a schema file.
+The configuration file is read and validated against the schema file using the [JSV](https://github.com/garycourt/JSV) implementation.

 ## Installation

-### Dependencies

 Add pkgconfig to your `package.json` depencencies and run `npm install`.

     "dependencies": {
+        ...,
-        "pkgconfig": "0.0.x"
+        "pkgconfig": "a.b.c"
     }

     $ npm install

-### Configuration

 Create a `config` directory in the top-level directory of your Node.js application.

-Now add a `schema.json` and a `config.json` file to this directory.
+Add a `schema.json` and a `config.json` file to this directory.

     myapp/
         config/